 (A common mistake in correlating assets is to use raw prices rather than returns.
 This is a mistake, as prices are often trended and non-stationary, meaning that you often get spurious positive correlations.)

-If you want to know more, read on.
 In the previous section, I was implicitly referring to Pearson correlation, since it is the most common way of doing things.
 However, Pearson correlation basically assumes that the relationship between the two variables is linear, and it measures it on this basis.
 If you have nonlinear yet meaningful relationships, Pearson will report a weak correlation, when in fact there may be something interesting going on behind the scenes.

 One solution to this problem is using log daily returns, which helps in processing data, and has some other useful properties if the data is normally distributed.
 However, we felt that it was worth giving our users some more options, so we introduced Spearman correlation.